2012–13 B Group

-The 2012–13 B Group was the 58th season of the Bulgarian B Football Group, the second tier of the Bulgarian football league system.
+The 2012–13 B Group was the 57th season of the Bulgarian B Football Group, the second tier of the Bulgarian football league system.
 It started on 19 August 2012 and finished in May 2013.

 On 15 June the Executive Committee of Bulgarian Football Union decided to reduce further the number of teams due licensing problems in most of the clubs and reuniting the teams into one league.
 The new format will consist of 14 teams, playing twice against each other, once home and once away.
 A group of 16 teams was intended at first, but two teams decided to drop off the competition before the start of the season.

-In contrast to the previous season, there was be no 'promotion play-off', a decision made by the BFU to reduce the number of teams at A PFG.
+In contrast to the previous season, there was no 'promotion play-off', a decision made by the BFU to reduce the number of teams at A PFG.
 Instead, there were just two teams, promoting to A PFG, and 4 teams relegating from to the top league.